 4. Reads Content Certificate, which includes the Content Hash Table digest (or digests) that should match the digests calculated in step 3.
+If they do not match, the Licensed Product shall not proceed with content playback.

 5. Verifies the Signature of the Content Certificate, where the Content Hash Table digest (or digests) has been replaced with the digests calculated in step 3.